wp-plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.4.3 =
+* Add password form to download page when required
+* Run shortcodes in excerpt/short desc
+* Various hook additions
+* pr_br and zh_cn translation
+* Sort download count by meta_value_num
+* Store URLs in JSON format to allow easier search/replace
+* Fix dashboard sorting
+* Option for basic referer checking to prevent hotlinking.
+* Only get file hashes on save as they are resource heavy.
+* Disable remote file hash generation, but can be enabled with filter dlm_allow_remote_hash_file
+* Radio buttons instead of select (with pagination) in popup to improve performance.

 = 1.4.2 =
 * Fix for site_url -> abspath